 On January 26, 2022, customer experience-focused 360 Magazine published "Why the CX and UX silos need to be broken to deliver better customer experiences".
-The article written by Editor Shane Shick is based on interviews with industry experts, including Phase 5 Partner and Head of Experience Strategy & Design Arnie Guha.
+The article written by founder Shane Shick is based on interviews with industry experts, including Phase 5 Partner and Head of Experience Strategy & Design Arnie Guha.
 It explores similarities & differences between the concepts of UX and CX, and addresses the increasing need for CX and UX to become more "intertwined".

 Beginning with perspective from Dr. Tobias Komischke (UX Design Instructor at Rutgers University), Shick asks why CX and UX are separate in the first place, and finds the rationale to be rooted in a time when the former was typically more "outward-facing", and the latter was more "inward-facing" within an organization.
 However, as Guha points out, times have changed and the digital transformation requires organizations to create user experiences that are accessible to a wider audience, including customers and those who serve customers directly.